Listening to Quantum Gravity?

 Both the physics of black hole radiation, and the existence of a curvature singularity in the final stages of black hole collapse share one feature, the need to consider modes of arbitrarily high frequency.

 In the case of black-hole evaporation the process involves the physics of fields at arbitrarily high energies where classical theory starts to break down \cite{unruh76}.
-Owing to the significant gravitational redshift near the horizon, the outgoing Hawking particles are expected to stem from extremely high-frequency modes infinitesimally outside of the event horizon.
-This raises the question of whether any new physics at the Planck scale could alter the Hawking spectrum or even prevent the evaporation process \cite{pchen}.

-In the absence of a self-consistent theory of quantum gravity, most studies have adopted a phenomenological approach to explore the potential implications of quantum gravitational effects.
+Due to extremely high gravitational redshift near the horizon, the outgoing Hawking particles are anticipated to stem from extremely high-frequency modes infinitesimally outside of the event horizon.
+This prompts the question of whether any new physics at the Planck scale could alter the Hawking spectrum or even halt the evaporation process \cite{pchen}.
+In addition to the pursuit of a self-consistent theory of quantum gravity, a plethora of studies have employed a phenomenological approach to explore the potential implications of quantum gravitational effects.
 One such approach involves modifying the standard energy-momentum dispersion relation to incorporate higher-order corrections \cite{amelino98,garay-stf,amelino-doubly,magueijo}.
 These corrections break the Lorentz symmetry at high energies or small distances, often associated with the Planck scale.
 The possible implications of modified dispersion relations have been investigated in astrophysical observations (for a comprehensive review, see \cite{liberati-test}) and in the thermodynamics of black holes \cite{amelino2004,ling,nozari}.

 In general, imposing a discreteness in spacetime at the Planck scale seems incompatible with Lorentz invariance, because different inertial observers would not agree on such a minimal distance (although some candidate theories still preserve it, see e.g. \cite{speziale}, and the phenomenon of duality in string theories also provides an effective Lorentz invariant lower bound on distances).
 On the other hand, the interesting idea that Lorentz invariance, and the very concept of space and time, with its curvature reflecting a gravitational field, could be the result of collective (large-scale) phenomena emergent from the dynamics of some elementary quantum constituents has been advanced in the recent years \cite{hu,bombelli,konopka}.
 In this sense gravity would be more similar to thermodynamics -- i.e. a macroscopic statistical behaviour emergent from some underlying complex many-particle physics -- rather than to electromagnetism as a fundamental force.
 Interesting approaches in this sense include causal sets (collections of discrete spacetime points related by a partial order \cite{bombelli}), or quantum \emph{graphity} models \cite{konopka}, where points in spacetime are represented by nodes on a graph, connected by links that can be on or off.